darryncampbell/EnterpriseBarcodePoC/README.md

-*This plugin is provided without guarantee or warranty*
+*Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support*
 =========================================================

 [![npm version](http://img.shields.io/npm/v/com-darryncampbell-enterprisebarcode.svg?style=flat-square)](https://npmjs.org/package/com-darryncampbell-enterprisebarcode "View this project on npm")